 The majority of Americans spend a lot of time in front of screens.
-Sixty-one percent report more than five hours per day on average, and 30 percent say they look at screens for at least …
+Sixty-one percent report more than five hours per day on average, and 30 percent say they look at screens for at least nine hours a day.
+This …

 Tag: tips and tricks